go-python/gpython/README.md

 gpython as the Go long integer primitives are likely faster than the Python ones.

-@ncw started gpython it in 2013 and work on is sporadic.
+@ncw started gpython in 2013 and work on is sporadic.
 If you or someone you know would be interested to take it futher, it would be much appreciated.

 ## Getting Started